vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-16-kusto-ingestion-rest-api copy.md

 A typical use is to give read / execute on other but write on specific group / user.

 This often is a source of confusion when two Data Lake containers are configured exactly the same way except for different "other" rule.
 They then behave differently in seemingly unexplainable way.

 ## Summary

+This was a quick tour of what we often see people stumbling across.

+This was by no mean a comprehensive overview of the ADLS security feature.
+The [online documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) is comprehensive and should be used for that.

+Hopefully this article can be used to quickly ramp up on ADLS security model and avoid common misconceptions.